Hello Everyone!

 Welcome to my April Wrap-Up.
 April was a good reading month for me, considering the fact that I was out of town for Easter and I also was extremely busy with school work!
 I read a total of seven books, one of them being a huge monster of a book.
 Without further ado, here are the books I read this month!

-- The Lazarus Project, by Aleksandar Hemon.
+• The Lazarus Project, by Aleksandar Hemon.
 This book is hard to place for me.
 I appreciated the overall story and the deconstruction of metaphysical concepts, but sometimes it was dragging.
-I felt like this could have easily been a short story or a novella and it would have worked equally fine.
+I felt like this could have easily been a short story or a 25020c03e81e5472d5ea9924bc959a40novella and it would have worked equally fine.
 Overall, I gave it 3/5 stars.

 These are all the books that I have read this month.
 Please let me know if you have read any of these and if you liked them!